London Hilton on Park Lane: History

 Westminster City Council visited the site they gave hotel a zero out of five food hygiene rating requiring urgent improvement necessary from the London Hilton on Park Lane hotel.

 In September 2024, the Executive Head Chef, Anthony Marshall, retired after a 34-year tenure at the London Hilton on Park Lane.

 In October 2024, London Hilton on Park Lane names director of food and drink, venues and partnership, Julian Catzeflis, to help launch the third party food and drink concepts in the hotel.
 In a press release Julian says 'I am thrilled to join such a legendary hotel at one of the most exciting points in its history,' he says.
 'London Hilton on Park Lane is about to become the city's most exciting food destination, and I am very much looking forward to working with the team as this new era unfolds.'

+In May 2025, London Hilton on Park Lane announced the appointment of their new Executive Head Chef, Nicolas Smalberger.

+In November 2025, London Hilton on Park Lane announced the appointment of James Clarke as its new General Manager.
+He succeeds former General Manager Mathew Mullan, who spent four years overseeing a major refurbishment of the hotel, which included the closure of several venues within the property; Galvin at Windows, 10 Degrees bar, Trader Vic’s, and the Wyld by Nature nightclub.
+Stephen Cassidy, senior vice-president for Hilton UK & Ireland, paid tribute to Mullan’s significant contribution in leading the hotel’s, noting that he leaves a lasting mark on the property.